Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-7V4UPiBOshY,14.407161,29.68.md

 ### Transcript

-> that satisfactory will be an epic game store exclusive title a lot of people all over the Internet's had questions about that so I'm going to answer them
+> studios and recently you may have heard that satisfactory will be an epic game store exclusive title a lot of people all over the Internet's had questions about that so I'm going to answer them for you now it's gonna be a long video